Chicago Holiday Weekend With Kids

 Tip: If you have a membership to Omaha Children’s Museum, you get reciprocal free admission to the Museum of Science & Industry.
 This is a HUGE savings.

 The extra I do think was worth it was the $5 toy building assembly line.
 The tops the kids made work great.
-The machine did have a few moments of not working, so it wasn’t a smooth process, but still, I’d recommend it.
+The machine did have a few moments of not working, so it wasn’t a smooth process.
+NOTE: I’m not totally sure if they still have this experience, but if they do, I recommend it.

 For the ultimate Christmas tree experience, head to Millennium Park.
 There’s ice skating with the giant Christmas tree lit up in the background.
 We visited on a Friday night and they had live Christmas music by “Cloud Gate,” AKA, The Bean.
 Everyone in the crowd sang along.
-These concerts happen every Friday from 6 to 7 p.m. during the holiday season.
+These concerts happen every Friday night in December.

 Chicago is a great city to see holiday lights.
 We happened upon gorgeous displays on walks from our hotel, Loews Chicago.
 Two great trees can be found on Wabash Avenue by the river, right by the Ghirardelli store.